-In some cases, the valuations use estimates which VIG is aware include uncertainties that consciously are taken into account in the valuation.
+In some cases, the valuations use estimates that VIG Holding is aware of and include uncertainties that are consciously taken into account in the valuation.

 No other asset classes than those in the economic balance sheet are used.
 No material changes were made to the recognition and valuation bases or estimates in the reporting period.